Kalispera Greece Mykonos.

 The pelicans have washed themselves before the evening.

 Today there are three or possibly four pelicans on the island, I'm a little unsure about pelican number four, he may have left the island.
-One of the pelicans is Petros, he has been longest on the island and he is the most "domesticated" of the pelicans.
+One of the pelicans is Petros, but also called Peter, he has been longest on the island and he is the most "domesticated" of the pelicans.
 Petros has "always" existed, until the day he actually died.
 However, when Petros the First died he was soon replaced by a new Petros, because that is how it is: when a Petros dies, he is replaced by a new Petros.

 Today's Petros has been on Mykonos for many years and he is vastly popular with both tourists and islanders.
 However, the fishermen in the port of Mykonos old port do not look so happy when Petros tries to steal their newly caught fish.
 Something he mostly succeeds in.